Brita Klemetintytär

 Brita Klemetintytär (1621–1700) was a Finnish woman postmaster.

 As the daughter of the former postmaster of Torneå in Swedish Finland, she was appointed to succeed him by the local authorities upon his death.
-This was highly unusual for her time: though female postmasters were fairly common in Sweden-Finland, they were normally widows of the former postmasters, not daughters, which makes her position unique.
+This was highly unusual for her time: though female postmasters were fairly common in Sweden (with Finland), they were normally widows of the former postmasters, not daughters, which makes her position unique.